redruin1/factorio-draftsman/README.md

 Both `mod-info.json` and `mod-settings.dat` are recognized by `draftsman-update`, so you can also just change the settings in either of those and the loading process will adjust as well.

 ## TODO
-* Add warnings for placement constraints on rails, rail signals and train stops
 * Add constraints on `UpgradePlanner` and `DeconstructionPlanner`
 * `Blueprint.schedules` convenience functions
 * More doctests